fbacher/service.kodi.tts/SETUP.md

   * [script.module.langcodes](https://github.com/fbacher/script.module.langcodes/archive/refs/tags/v0.0.1-alpha.zip)
   * [service.kodi.tts](https://github.com/fbacher/service.kodi.tts/tags)

+**Note:** The first time that Kodi TTS runs on Windows, a Dialog will request Administator privelege to set several permissions:

+  1. Permission to make a simple powershell script to call the Voicing API.
+Only the
+     current user will have the permission.
+  2. Permission to add variables to the User's environment.

 To install, in Kodi, go to **Settings -> Add-ons -> Add-on browser -> Install from zip file**.
 There will probably be a warning about installing from unofficial sites.
 Select to allow the installation.
 Install **script.module.langcodes** first.
 Choose the path where you downloaded each zip file above.
 After the installation of both is complete, exit Kodi.

+**Note:** Currently, Kodi TTS assumes that players (mpv) and engines (espeak) will be installed at:
+  * Linux: in /usr/bin
+  * Windows: in a directory named by the player or engine.
+For example espeak-ng.exe would would be installed in c:\Program Filess/espeak-ng/espeak-ng.exe This will be made more flexible before release.

 ## Install TTS Engines and Players
 After installing the kodi addons, you may need to install one or more players and TTS engines.